felix-seifert/Distributed-AI---GAMA-Assignments/Project/README.md

 If the elected musicGenre proposed `electedConcertGenre` is a new one, the perturbation is cancelled on that musicGenre.
 Otherwhise, it will increase the negative perturbation.

-Even though this Reinforcement Learning module is a simple process, the choice of the maximum value of `probabilitiesAfterPerturbation` grants the capability to follow the best music trends.
+Even though this Reinforcement Learning module is a simple process, the choice of the maximum value of `probabilitiesAfterPerturbation` grants to ConcertHalls the capability to follow the best music trends.
 For example, if a money value is introduced in the system with a continuous and equal distribution among the agents, this algorithm will be able to maximize the revenues.

+In Reinforcement Learning language:
+The ConcertHall start without knownledge of its environment.
+It interacts throgh time with PartyLovers while they ask for information about the concert.
+Everytime there's an interaction, the ConcertHall formulate a new probability distribution of what's the best choice for the next concert.
+Then, it applies the action of starting the concert with the selected musicGenre.
+The increase in number of people satisfied with this choice is technically the reward we can convert into revenue.

+Even tough movement is not included in the RL implementation, it's possible to imagine the trend as a point that has to be followed by the ConcertHall.
+This algorithm allows the ConcertHalls to continuously follow the music tastes through the random variation of the PartyLovers tastes.

 ## Simulation
 <img src="https://user-images.githubusercontent.com/36768662/102285280-4ac2db00-3f36-11eb-9fcf-31d15cc2a628.gif">

 <img src="https://user-images.githubusercontent.com/36768662/102285283-4b5b7180-3f36-11eb-9458-2ef8e1d5b77b.gif">